jab/bidict/docs/addendum.rst

 which applies to :class:`~bidict.bidict`\s too.
-:mod:`bidict` contains no special-case logic for dealing with *nan* as a key, so the behavior will match :class:`dict`'s wherever :mod:`bidict` is running.
+:mod:`bidict` contains no special-case logic for dealing with *nan* as a key, so bidict's behavior will match :class:`dict`'s on whatever runtime you're using.

 See e.g. `these docs
 <https://doc.pypy.org/en/latest/cpython_differences.html>`__